 There is a vaccine available on the NHS that helps reduce your risk of getting shingles and reduces the severity of symptoms if you develop the disease.
 Shingles can be very painful and tends to affect people more commonly as they get older.
 And the older you are, the worse it can be.
 You are eligible for the shingles vaccine if you:

 Were previously eligible but missed immunisation

 People aged 80 years and over are not eligible for the vaccine because it becomes less effective as you get older.
 Please contact our reception team on 01995 607399 to book your appointment.
-Further information on the vaccine is available here.
+Further information about the Shingles vaccination.